birkenkrahe/mod482/10_bpmn/README.md

 ![img](./img/error.png)

-<a id="org6e9745f"></a>
+<a id="orgf385124"></a>

 ## Assignment (complete by Nov 2, 2.30 pm)

 ![img](./img/h5p.png)

 -   Review the rules using [this online lesson](https://h5p.org/node/1138751) (<https://h5p.org/node/1138751>)
--   Complete the summary quiz.
+-   Complete the summary quiz at the end of the lesson.
 -   Watch both videos at the end (`Job application`, 20 min)
--   Rebuild the diagram in Signavio as you go along.
+-   Rebuild the diagram in Signavio as a `new>>BPMN 2.0 diagram` while you watch
 -   Save them in your personal folder in `Shared Documents`
 -   Share the diagram with me using the `Share>>Invite for feedback` tab
 -   Enter `birkenkrahe@lyon.edu` and check `Send a copy to me` for